hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

   .setRemoveKeys([Key.Pause, Key.FeeSchedule, Key.Kyc])
   .freezeWithClient(client);

-// Sign the transaction with each key we want to remove from the token const signPauseTx = await transaction.sign(pauseKey);
+// Sign the transaction with the admin key const signPauseTx = await transaction.sign(adminKey);
-const signFeeScheduleTx = await transaction.sign(feeScheduleKey);
-const signKycTx = await transaction.sign(kycKey);
 ```

 **Requirements**

-- If the Admin key is removed as part of other changes in the update transaction, then all other updates should happen first and the admin key removed last to avoid any `TOKEN_IS_IMMUTABLE` errors.
+- If the Admin key is removed as part of the update transaction, then all other updates should happen first and the admin key removed last to avoid any `TOKEN_IS_IMMUTABLE` errors.
 - If a key doesn't exist on the Token and a call is made to remove it then return a `TOKEN_HAS_NO_SUPPLY_KEY`, `TOKEN_HAS_NO_PAUSE_KEY` etc. This error response is the same as when trying to update a key that doesn't exist.
+- All transactions to remove a key must be signed with the admin key so if a token has no admin key, then any other keys present can't be removed.

 ## Backwards Compatibility

+This change is fully backwards compatible & opt-in.
+Existing entities that have been created with administrative keys can continue operating as desired.
+Entities that have been created without administrative keys can continue operating as desired.

 ## Security Implications

+Generally with administrative keys there are security requirements about how to secure and manage these secrets.
+This becomes increasingly important with this change, as a potential attacker could gain access to the admin keys and subsequently remove them from the entity - however, this would effectively lock/freeze them out, as it would the original administrator.
+These security considerations are not unique to this proposal and generally consistent with all keys attached to entities within the Hedera network.

 ## How to Teach This